First: Do you need a visa to enter?

 Staying longer than 3 months

-If you want to stay in Serbia longer than 90 days, you need to apply for a Temporary Residence Permit.
-This is an official document β a physical ID card β that allows you to live in Serbia legally for an extended period.
+If you want to stay in Serbia longer than 90 days, you need to apply for temporary residence — an official residence permit (a physical biometric ID card) that lets you live here for an extended period.

 What reasons can you use to apply?